stackbit-projects/amazing-florist-81a12/content/pages/index.md

       ## USA: 1-800-Flowers

-      What we like most: really huge selection of flower bouquets and arrangements.
-1-800-Flowers is one of the earliest players in the online flower business and they use the network of local florists to provide the freshest flowers.Specialisation: fresh flower bouquets, corporate gifts, flower arrangements for funerals, weddings and large special events.
+      **What we like most:** really huge selection of flower bouquets and arrangements.

+      1-800-Flowers is one of the earliest players in the online flower business and they use the network of local florists to provide the freshest flowers.

+      **Specialisation:** fresh flower bouquets, corporate gifts, flower arrangements for funerals, weddings and large special events.

       [**Order flowers delivery in USA**](https://www.1800flowers.com/)